eugenio-silva/eugenio-silva/README.md

 ### Hi there 👋

-- 💬 I'm a Software developer
+- 💬 I'm a Software developer.
+I am passionate about technology, innovation and challenges.

 ---

-#### I use the following technologies:
+### I use the following technologies:

 - Javascript
 - Typescript